SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 brew install gcc@13
 ```

+# Nix

+If you have nix installed you can just enter the devShell provided by the flake and execute the run script.

 # Notes

 You can use both Intel and Apple Silicon Macs to run a native architecture version of SerenityOS.